1. What is Moscow Free Speakers? What is Toastmasters?

 5. How can I sign up for a project/task?

-You can simply ask the President to sign you up for a project or chosen task for the next meeting.
+You can simply ask the Vice-President Education to sign you up for a project or chosen task for the next meeting.

 6. I have signed up for a project/task.
 Is there anyone who can help me or answer my questions regarding this project/task?